 Another option to dry your own mint, if you don’t have space or are a bit more impatient is to dry the mint leaves in the oven.
 This will save you a lot of time, as you can have your dried mint leaves ready in hours, not weeks.

 The important thing here is to spread your mint sprigs away from each other, in a thin layer on a cookie sheet or parchment paper and to use a very low temperature.
 Set your oven to 40-50 C / 105-120 F and let your herbs dry for a few hours.
 Flip the sprigs throughout the process to speed things up and to allow even drying.
 Take out of the oven once the mint is completely dry.

-A third option to dry mint is using a food dehydrator like this one.
+A third option to dry mint is using a food dehydrator.
 The principle is similar to the other two options.
 You put all the mint leaves in a single layer on the dehydrator tray, then dry at the lowest possible setting.
 Drying your mint this way could take between one and 4 hours.

 How To Store Dried Mint

 Once you’ve dried your mint, you can easily collect the leaves in a jar or an airtight container of your choice.
-I recommend glass containers, something like these – they’re small, but they will look great in your kitchen.
+I recommend glass containers, they will also look great in your kitchen.

 When storing, you can choose to leave the mint leaves whole or to crumble them.
-I actually prefer keeping my herbs whole and to crumble them right before using, as I feel it helps preserve the aroma better (like for example with using freshly ground and pre-ground black pepper).
+I actually prefer keeping my herbs whole and to crumble them right before using them.
+It helps preserve the aroma better (like for example with using freshly ground and pre-ground black pepper).

 How To Use For Tea And cooking

 If you’d like to make mint tea, add a Tbsp of your dried and crumbled mint to a tea infuser per cup of boiling water.
 And if you want to make it a little extra special – put some honey in it.
 It’s the perfect winter drink and even my little grandson loves it.